Financial Inclusion for Inclusive Growth:

 Technological Innovations

-Some of the cost-effective technological innovations for achieving financial inclusion are discussed in the following paragraphs.
+cost-effective technological innovations for achieving financial inclusion are

 (a) CBS, ATMs, Smart Cards and Biometric Cards